 Key rotation

-alongside the public key.
-The most recent key is the active key.
-The new key's
+The most recent keys are the active keys.
+The new key's loginKeyHash is set

 If the cached encryption key is missing (cleared client storage, new device), the user is prompted for their password.
 The password key is derived, the encryption key is derived from it and cached, then the password key is discarded.